 -Joseph M. McShane, S.J.
 President, Fordham University

-The purpose of this policy is to establish an environment in which the legal and responsible use of alcohol is the norm, and its illegal use and abuse are not tolerated.
-This occurs through comprehensive alcohol prevention initiatives, which include education, early intervention, environmental management, and assessment strategies.
+The purpose of this policy is to establish an environment in which the legal and responsible use of alcohol is the norm, and in which its illegal use and abuse are not tolerated.
+This occurs through comprehensive alcohol prevention initiatives, which include education, early intervention, environmental management, harm reduction, and assessment strategies.

-Students who demonstrate a need for more individualized care, or who repeatedly violate the alcohol policy, may be required to participate in an educational screening and brief intervention provided by Substance Abuse Prevention at RH or the Office of Alcohol and Other Drug Education at LC.
+Students who demonstrate a need for more individualized care, or who repeatedly violate the alcohol policy, may be required to participate in an educational screening and brief intervention provided by the Prevention and Support Program at Rose Hill or the Office of Alcohol and Other Drug Education at Lincoln Center.
 Members of the University community who wish to discuss in confidence matters related to substance abuse are encouraged to contact University Counseling and Psychological Services (CPS).
 CPS staff members are available as psychologists, consultants, and resource persons.
-For more information on resources and referral information, please refer to the Drug Free Campus Guidelines.
+For more information on resources and referral information, please refer to the Drug-Free Campus Guidelines.

 Although the University’s primary emphasis in this area is prevention, it also recognizes its responsibility to implement and enforce alcohol regulations that are consistent with New York State laws and address the issues of personal health and safety for the community.